openline-ai/openline.ai/docs/guides/hubspot.md

 # Hubspot

-This guide will take you through how to connect your customer data living in [Hubspot][hubspot] with Openline CustomerOS.
+This guide will take you through how to connect your customer data living in [Hubspot][hubspot] with Openline customerOS.
 Openline will load all of the selected data using a Hubspot Private App, which is Hubspot's replacement for providing an API key.

 :::danger proceed with care